Battle of Glarus (1799): According to Molitor

 always supported by our well-fed fire from the right bank, which the enemy found difficult to respond to.

-This cooperation between the units on both sides of the Linth enabled them to hold his ground in the narrow valley where the enemy could not use all of his forces at the same time, just like at the Battle of the Muottental.
+This cooperation between the units on both sides of the Linth enabled them to hold their ground in the narrow valley where the enemy could not use all of their forces at the same time, just like at the Battle of the Muottental.